—✴︎ 𝐵𝓁𝑒𝓈𝓈𝒾𝓃𝑔 𝐼𝓃 𝒟𝒾𝓈𝑔𝓊𝒾𝓈𝑒 ✴︎—

 ”Aw, how sweet.
 I’d love to meet them.
 Your mom sounds adorable.”

-“She’d love you, that's for sure.
-Maybe you will,” he rubs the back of his neck as his legs crossed over his desk.
+“She’d love you, that’s for sure.
+Maybe you will,” he rubs the back of his neck as his legs cross over his desk.

-You two stayed on the phone until midnight, talking up a storm on senseless topics that you both seemed beyond willing to engage in.
-You had pointless debates, like which type of cookie was superior.
+You two stay on the phone until midnight, talking up a storm on senseless topics that you both seem beyond willing to engage in.
+You have pointless debates, like which type of cookie is superior.

-“They're the most popular for a reason,” you asserted.
+“They’re the most popular for a reason,” you assert.

 “And you just want to be different!
 Name one bakery that sells ‘maple pecan’?”